Embracing Radical Acceptance: A Path to Healing

 You don’t need to start by radically accepting your biggest traumas or life events.
 You can begin small, in day-to-day scenarios, to notice the sense of freedom—even momentary—that comes from letting go of what you cannot control.

-For example, just two weeks ago I was driving to an important event that started at a precise time.
-I hadn’t checked traffic or construction along my route, and soon found myself stuck behind a major construction delay.
-I felt immediate anger—anger at myself for not preparing better, and frustration at the situation.
+For example, just two weeks ago, I was driving to an important event that started at a precise time.
+I hadn’t checked traffic or construction along my route and soon found myself stuck behind a major construction delay.
+I felt immediate anger—anger at myself for not preparing better and frustration at the situation.

 In that moment, I noticed that my anger would do nothing to change what was happening.
 In fact, it risked leaving me dysregulated, unable to problem solve or communicate effectively when I arrived.
 The only path forward was radical acceptance.
 Simply recalling the skill allowed me to soften the anger, take a deep breath, and accept that I would be late—and that it wasn’t the end of the world.

 This small, everyday practice of radical acceptance builds resilience over time.
 It reminds us that while we can’t control everything, we can control our response.
-And in that space of acceptance, we often find the freedom to navigate life with more clarity, calm, and agency
+And in that space of acceptance, we often find the freedom to navigate life with more clarity, calm, and agency.

 Comments